-Table 7-1UPWP-Funded MAPC Activities, FFY 2021
+Table 7-1 UPWP-Funded MAPC Activities, FFY 2021

-Project Name ID FFY 2020 Funding FFY 2020 Work Products and Progress FFY 2021 Funding FFY 2021 Pla MAPC Planning Studies and Techni ical Analyses Corridor/Subarea Planning Studies MAPC1 \$187,186 Parking management plan for downtown Medford, multimodal transportation recommendations for the Route 1 and Route 1A corridor from Dedham to Foxborough, planning to support the development of a new West Station commuter rail stop in Allston. \$191,768 Local parking mana parking spaces for o parking at commut plans for select corr Alternative-Mode Planning and Coordination MAPC2 \$194,713 Technical memo on ridehailing fee structures nationwide, implementation of the Lime dockless bicycle share system, the expansion of Blue Bike bicycle share system, coordinated dispatching of community transportation services in MAGIC subregion, update to LandLine regional greenway map and website. \$204,713 Planning to suppor vehicles, expansion of the LandLine reg separated bicycle fa infrastructure.
+Project Name ID FFY 2020 Funding FFY 2020 Work Products and Progress FFY 2021 Funding FFY 2021 Planned Work Products and Progress MAPC Planning Studies and Techni ical Analyses Corridor/Subarea Planning Studies MAPC1 \$187,186 Parking management plan for downtown Medford, multimodal transportation recommendations for the Route 1 and Route 1A corridor from Dedham to Foxborough, planning to support the development of a new West Station commuter rail stop in Allston. \$191,768 Local parking management plans, repurposed on-street parking spaces for dedicated bus lanes, plans for increased parking at commuter rail stations, multimodal transportation plans for select corridors.
+Alternative-Mode Planning and Coordination MAPC2 \$194,713 Technical memo on ridehailing fee structures nationwide, implementation of the Lime dockless bicycle share system, the expansion of Blue Bike bicycle share system, coordinated dispatching of community transportation services in MAGIC subregion, update to LandLine regional greenway map and website. \$204,713 Planning to support the advancement of zero emission vehicles, expansion of the Blue Bikes system, advancement of the LandLine regional greenway system, expansion of separated bicycle facilities and other high-quality cycling infrastructure.
 MetroCommon 2050 MAPC3 \$95,000 Process to engage the public, municipalities and other stakeholders in the development of the updated regional plan.
-Research to determine major factors affecting the region, including demographic changes, climate change, and technology. \$95,000 Final updated plan identification of pla scenarios.
-Land Use Development Project Reviews MAPC4 \$88,820 Detailed review and technical letter regarding transportation mitigation of Suffolk Downs in Boston, Riverside in Newton, I-90 Interchange in Boston, and numerous other development sites in the region triggered by the Massachusetts Environmental Policy Act and/or the City of Boston's local public development review process. \$89,696 Technical memos w development proje projects with a land Community Transportation Technical Assistance Program MAPC5, 2421 \$48,156 Support for dedicated bus lanes on select corridors in Boston and Everett. \$48,156 Continue to suppor MAPC Administration and Support Activities MPO/MAPC Liaison and Support Activities MAPC6 \$167,000 Interagency coordination: Includes developing work scopes and agendas, and participating in advisory and corridor committees.
-Support for MPO elections and public participation, TIP project evaluations; attend relevant meetings. \$167,000 Continue work in su operational land us lanned Work Products and Progress nagement plans, repurposed on-street or dedicated bus lanes, plans for increased uter rail stations, multimodal transportation prridors.
+Research to determine major factors affecting the region, including demographic changes, climate change, and technology. \$95,000 Final updated plan with policy recommendations and identification of planning needs to mitigate impacts of scenarios.
+Land Use Development Project Reviews MAPC4 \$88,820 Detailed review and technical letter regarding transportation mitigation of Suffolk Downs in Boston, Riverside in Newton, I-90 Interchange in Boston, and numerous other development sites in the region triggered by the Massachusetts Environmental Policy Act and/or the City of Boston's local public development review process. \$89,696 Technical memos with transportation recommendations for development projects and large transportation infrastructure projects with a land use component.
+Community Transportation Technical Assistance Program MAPC5, 2421 \$48,156 Support for dedicated bus lanes on select corridors in Boston and Everett. \$48,156 Continue to support local technical assistance requests MAPC Administration and Support Activities MPO/MAPC Liaison and Support Activities MAPC6 \$167,000 Interagency coordination: Includes developing work scopes and agendas, and participating in advisory and corridor committees.
+Support for MPO elections and public participation, TIP project evaluations; attend relevant meetings. \$167,000 Continue work in support of the operational land use model.